Light-it-labs/laravel/.github/PULL_REQUEST_TEMPLATE.md

 - `package2`
 The packages are used for `reason1` and `reason2`.

-Because of this, you must run `pnpm i` before starting.
+Because of this, you must run `npm i` before starting.
 -->

 ## 📷 Screenshots